Posts may contain affiliate links, meaning that I may earn a commission if you use a link provided.

 - Cream Cheese — This cream cheese gives the pie a cheesecake feel and thickens up the filling for a pie that slices easily once it’s chilled.
 Let it soften at room temperature before beating the cream cheese.

 - Cool Whip — Use Cool Whip or your favorite tub of whipped topping.
 If it’s frozen, make sure you thaw it first in the fridge before adding the whipped topping to the pie.
+Homemade Cool Whip can be used, too.

 - Nilla Wafers — You can’t have a banana pudding dessert without these classic vanilla wafer cookies.